MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-migrate-granular-access-cluster-configurations.md

 Going forward, these secrets will no longer be accessible to users with the Reader role.
 Secrets are defined as values that could be used to obtain more elevated access than a user's role should allow.
 These include values such as cluster gateway HTTP credentials, storage account keys, and database credentials.

-We are also introducing a new ‘HDInisght Cluster Operator’ Role that will be able to retrieve secrets without being granted the administrative permissions of Contributor or Owner.
+We are also introducing a new [HDInisght Cluster Operator](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#hdinsight-cluster-operator) role that will be able to retrieve secrets without being granted the administrative permissions of Contributor or Owner.
 To summarize: